ScalableOrg/technical-framework/README.md

 **Objectives:**

 - To evaluate the skill levels of junior and senior software developers
-- To develop a learning journey for junior developers to become senior software developers
+- To develop a learning journey for junior developers to become senior software developers (up next)

 **Competency Framework:**